AndronixApp/andronix-docs-next/content/en/window-managers/window-managers.md

 ## Which WM should I choose?

-You can pick whichever WM you like or you are familiar with but for the most part we would recommend to go forword with a [Desktop Environment](../desktop-enviroments) if you're new to Andronix.
+You can pick whichever WM you like, or you are familiar with but for the most part we recommend going forward with a [Desktop Environment](../desktop-enviroments) if you're new to Andronix.
 Operating WM without an actually keyboard can be unpleasant.
 That being said if you're ready to explore, pick up **Awesome**.